 MedSchoolReady was founded by Christian Becker and complemented the Student Doctor Network medical school admissions guide.
 The site contains student profiles and perspectives on their application process for medical school.
 MedSchoolReady was archived at startmedicine.com.

-Premed.me website joined SDN in 2013.
-It offers a dashboard for students to plan their MCAT studies, school applications, and more.
+Premed.me joined SDN in 2013.
+It offers a dashboard for students to plan their school applications, and more.

-Scutwork.com was created and launched the same year as SDN.
+Scutwork.com was created and launched by Adrian and Margaret Zai in 1999 (the same year as SDN).
 Over the years it amassed a large collection of residency program reviews.
-It became part of SDN in 2015.
+Scutwork became part of SDN in 2015.
 The site was revamped and upgraded in 2016.

 Studyschedule.org was developed through a grant from SDN.
 The project became part of SDN in 2017.
 An updated version was launched in 2018.